Franciskid/jellyfin-plugin-ai-search/README.md

 ```

 The platform owns the index; the plugin just sends the prompt and your user id.
 The contract is documented at the bottom of this file.
+The advantage with this method
+is that if you have a lot of users, things could get expensive if they spam search, so
+through an external platform you can limit everyone however you want (though it could be
+done in the plugin arguably but that would complexify it so i prefered to not do it)

 ## Every option, explained